Airbag

-An airbag is a vehicle occupant-restraint system using a bag designed to inflate extremely quickly, then quickly deflate during a collision.
-It consists of the airbag cushion, a flexible fabric bag, an inflation module, and an impact sensor.
+An airbag or supplemental inflatable restraint is a vehicle occupant-restraint system using a bag designed to inflate in milliseconds during a collision and then deflate afterwards.
+It consists of an airbag cushion, a flexible fabric bag, an inflation module, and an impact sensor.
 The purpose of the airbag is to provide a vehicle occupant with soft cushioning and restraint during a collision.
-It can reduce injuries between the flailing occupant and the interior of the vehicle.
+It can reduce injuries between the flailing occupant and the vehicle's interior.

-The airbag provides an energy-absorbing surface between the vehicle's occupants and a steering wheel, instrument panel, body pillar, headliner, and windshield, for example.
-Modern vehicles may contain up to 10 airbag modules in various configurations, including: driver, passenger, side-curtain, seat-mounted, door-mounted, B and C-pillar mounted side-impact, knee bolster, inflatable seat belt, and pedestrian airbag modules.
+The airbag provides an energy-absorbing surface between the vehicle's occupants and a steering wheel, instrument panel, body pillar, headliner, and windshield.
+Modern vehicles may contain up to ten airbag modules in various configurations, including driver, passenger, side-curtain, seat-mounted, door-mounted, B- and C-pillar mounted side-impact, knee bolster, inflatable seat belt, and pedestrian airbag modules.

 During a crash, the vehicle's crash sensors provide crucial information to the airbag electronic controller unit (ECU), including collision type, angle, and severity of impact.
 Using this information, the airbag ECU's crash algorithm determines if the crash event meets the criteria for deployment and triggers various firing circuits to deploy one or more airbag modules within the vehicle.
-Working as a supplemental restraint system to the vehicle's seat-belt systems, airbag module deployments are triggered through a pyrotechnic process that is designed to be used once.
+Airbag module deployments are activated through a pyrotechnic process designed to be used once as a supplemental restraint system for the vehicle's seat belt systems.
 Newer side-impact airbag modules consist of compressed-air cylinders that are triggered in the event of a side-on vehicle impact.

-The first commercial designs were introduced in passenger automobiles during the 1970s, with limited success, and actually caused some fatalities.
+The first commercial designs were introduced in passenger automobiles during the 1970s.
+These designs saw limited success and caused some fatalities.
 Broad commercial adoption of airbags occurred in many markets during the late 1980s and early 1990s.
-Many modern vehicles now include six or more units.

 Active vs. passive safety

 Airbags are considered "passive" restraints and act as a supplement to "active" restraints.
 Because no action by a vehicle occupant is required to activate or use the airbag, it is considered a "passive" device.
 This is in contrast to seat belts, which are considered "active" devices because the vehicle occupant must act to enable them.

 This terminology is not related to active and passive safety, which are, respectively, systems designed to prevent collisions in the first place, and systems designed to minimize the effects of collisions once they occur.
-In this use, a car antilock braking system qualifies as an active-safety device, while both its seatbelts and airbags qualify as passive-safety devices.
-Further terminological confusion can arise from the fact that passive devices and systems—those requiring no input or action by the vehicle occupant—can operate independently in an active manner; an airbag is one such device.
-Vehicle safety professionals are generally careful in their use of language to avoid this sort of confusion, though advertising principles sometimes prevent such semantic caution in the consumer marketing of safety features.
+In this use, a car Anti-lock braking system qualifies as an active-safety device, while both its seat belts and airbags qualify as passive-safety devices.
+Terminological confusion can arise from the fact that passive devices and systems—those requiring no input or action by the vehicle occupant—can operate independently in an active manner; an airbag is one such device.
+Vehicle safety professionals are generally careful in their use of language to avoid this sort of confusion.
+However, advertising principles sometimes prevent such semantic caution in the consumer marketing of safety features.
 Further confusing the terminology, the aviation safety community uses the terms "active" and "passive" in the opposite sense from the automotive industry.